babsgosgens/nooku-ember-example-theme/README.md

 ### Contribution
 This project is meant to be a group effort.
 Feel free to add to this theme by sending in PR’s.

+#### Call for help
 Nooku Platform is included in this repository at the moment, as I have adapted *ArticlesControllerArticle* to allow JSON requests.

+The idea is to have this theme available as a [Brunch](http://brunch.io/) skeleton.

 If anyone can submit a PR with a more elegant solution, say an Articles component override, that would be nice.
 If such a component override could also allow for frontend editing, than that would be even nicer.

-The idea is to have this theme available as a [Brunch](http://brunch.io/) skeleton.